eclipse/che-theia-terminal-extension/README.md

 To manage go-lang dependencies we are using [dep tool](https://github.com/golang/dep).
 To install dep tool you can use [installation dep tool guide](https://golang.github.io/dep/docs/installation.html).

-To build server side binary you run buildBinary.sh script:
+To build server side binary you can run buildBinary.sh script:

     ./buildBinary.sh

 Script builds server side binary inside docker container and save binary to the "machine-exec-server" directory.